benisde/forecasting_net_prophet/README.md

 <br> </br>

-Forecast for daily sales revenue:
+Forecast for daily sales revenue: <br>
 ![A screenshot of the result.](Images/Image13.png)

 <br> </br>